 Five men have been charged with stealing millions of dollars from military members and veterans as part of an international identity theft and fraud ring that used stolen personal information to gain access to Department of Defense and Veterans Affairs benefit sites.

 The U.S. Department of Justice has charged Frederick Brown, Robert Wayne Boling Jr., Trorice Crawford, Allan Albert Kerr, and Jongmin Seok with conspiracy, wire fraud, and aggravated identity theft.
-Boling, an American citizen, Kerr, of Australia, and Seok, of South Korean, were taken into custody in the Philippines.
+Boling, an American citizen, Kerr, of Australia, and Seok, of South Korea, were taken into custody in the Philippines.
 Brown and Crawford, both American citizens, were arrested in the United States.

 U.S. Attorney John Bash called the men’s alleged scheme “the largest criminal case ever involving identity theft of military-affiliated personnel.”